dlang/DIPs/DIPs/DIP1xxx-rn.md

 #### Type checking

-The copy constructor typecheck is identical to the constructor one [[6](https://dlang.org/spec/struct.html#struct-constructor)]
+The copy constructor type-check is identical to that of the constructor [[6](https://dlang.org/spec/struct.html#struct-constructor)]
 [[7](https://dlang.org/spec/struct.html#field-init)].

-The copy constructor overloads can be explicitly disabled:
+Copy constructor overloads can be explicitly disabled:

 ```d
 struct A